-To Hell and Back: The Impossible Resilience of Elizabeth Smart
+To Hell and Back: The Impossible Resilience of Elizabeth Smart - E!
+Online

 Despite her assurances that she was for the most part OK, Smart had been forced into what amounted to sexual slavery by Mitchell, a homeless street preacher whose similarities to Jesus ended with his long hair and beard.

 A divorced father of four when he met and married Barzee in the 1980s, his stepdaughter Louree Gaylor later said that he acted inappropriately toward her when he was 12, "kissing and holding me the wrong way."
 Gaylor left home when she was 15 to get away from him.
-At some point Mitchell and Barzee were excommunicated from the Church of Jesus Christ of Latter-Day Saints—which, Mitchell felt, had lost its way by abandoning polygamy as a tenet of the faith.
+At some point Mitchell and Barzee were excommunicated from the Church of Jesus Christ of Latter-day Saints—which, Mitchell felt, had lost its way by abandoning polygamy as a tenet of the faith.

-It was hard to tell whether he had kidnapped Elizabeth to serve as a surrogate wife for himself or a surrogate daughter for Barzee, who had been distraught when Gaylor left, or some horrifying combination of the two.
+It was hard to tell whether he had kidnapped Elizabeth to serve as a surrogate wife for himself or a surrogate daughter for Barzee, who had been distraught when her daughter Gaylor left, or some horrifying combination of the two.
 He had a criminal record but of relatively minor infractions, such as a DUI and shoplifting.
 When she lived with Mitchell, Gaylor said in a 2003 interview, he was abusive "to a degree.
 He shot a dog in front of us, made me eat my own rabbit for dinner, things like that."

 "My biggest thing on why [Elizabeth] stayed," she said, "could have been a little bit of a brainwashing, because they're very good at that.
 Or it could have been drugs involved."

 It wasn't until 2009 that Elizabeth Smart, 21 at the time, spoke at length about being raped and constantly terrorized during the nine months she was held captive.
-For six years she had come across in interviews as unbelievably upbeat, considering, and impressively resilient.
-She graduated high school in 2006, worked as a teller at a bank and enrolled at Brigham Young University.
+For six years she had come across in interviews as unbelievably upbeat, considering her experience, and impressively resilient.
+She graduated high school in 2006, worked as a teller at a bank and enrolled at Brigham Young University to study music.
+(She's a veteran harp player.)

 But all the while, she was afraid that Mitchell, who was in prison awaiting trial that whole time, was going to get out one day.